garrandall/popular-music-data/tracks/one-more-night-phil-collins.md

 ---
 One more night, one more night
 One more night
-I've been trying ooh so long to let you know
+I've been trying ohso long to let you know
 Let you know how I feel
 And if I stumble, if I fall, just help me back
 So I can make you see